13 Types of Door Locks for Real Security & Ease of Use

 However, they consist of a keyhole that’s used to lock the door for more privacy and security.
 Furthermore, lever handle door locks are also easier to operate and only require a gentle push to operate.

 These are spherical shaped types of door knobs that can be locked with a key.
 Commonly found in bathroom doors and apartment buildings, knob locks serve as an extra means of security and are often used in conjunction with other locks.
-You'll find these sometimes on types of interior doors where security is still required.
+You'll find these sometimes on types of interior doors where security is still required, such as a bathroom door.
+If you lose the pushpin key to open the bathroom door when you get locked out, there's still other methods you can use.

 Features of Lever Handle Locks: